Smith-Bryan/Homework_9-12/README.md

 - If you declare a method to a return type, you must return a value to the declared type
 - Methods can have multiple perameters make sure you separate them with commas when you pass them
 - -Setters and Getters are a.k.a Accessors and mutators (page 79 (105 in pdf file))
+- Encapsulation puts a force-field around my instance variables so not just anybody can set them